-Paramedics and Ambulance Attendants give emergency medical care to patients with injuries or illnesses and transport them to hospitals or other medical facilities for further care.
-Today, Paramedics can also be found in settings beyond the traditional ambulance environment - they are assisting physicians and nurses in emergency rooms, supporting patients with in-home care, working in industry and providing public health education in the community.
+medical care to people with injuries or illnesses and transport them to hospitals or other medical facilities for further care.
+Today, Paramedics can also be found in settings beyond the traditional ambulance environment - they are assisting physicians and nurses in emergency rooms, supporting people with in-home care, working in industry and providing public health education in the community.
 Most Paramedics work for the BC Ambulance Service.
 Many Paramedics use their training and experience to move on to medical schools, nursing programs and other health fields.